 I have been thinking about how I feel towards an Atlantic crossing next year.
 I have some mixed feelings.
 I definitely need better communications and access to weather information.
 If I had at least one person to go with me I would definitely say yes.
 Being all alone on such a long trip has some drawbacks, mostly that there is so little margin for error during any form of trouble.
 Also I now see that in foreign places, especially away from the Mediterranean, there can be complications with leaving the boat unattended.
 Most serious cruisers are couples either retired or with young children and have very flexible time schedules, where few months more or less make little difference.
 Anyway I will wait and digest my experiences from this trip, after it is over, and see what to plan next.

 I went to the local restaurant but, unlike last time we were here, they did not have much of interest.
-It is definitely late in the year.
+It was definitely late in the year.
 So I had a small meal and went to bed by 8:30 PM.

 I spent a very lazy afternoon reading and sunbathing.
 After a warm shower, I visited the S/Y Claewen with David and Mary Cliffe from Hampshire, England.
 They have sailed their boat from England and have been cruising in Greece and Turkey for 4 years now.
 During the winters they leave the boat in a safe anchorage and fly back home.
 She is a practicing nurse and he is retired.
 They usually spend 6 - 9 months of the year living on their boat with visiting children and grandchildren.
 Their boat is smaller and not as well equipped as Thetis but they do have a Navtex system which David demonstrated.
 He considers the Navtex even more important than radar.